opynfinance/Convexity-Protocol-Archived/README.md

 ##### Claim Collateral
 After the contract expires, the insurance providers can collect their collateral back.
 The amount they receive is calculated as `vault.collateral / totalCollateral * (totalCollateral - totalExercised)`.
 The oTokens expire so don't have to be burned as they no longer have any value. vaults can't be unsafe after expiry because they no longer have a promised insurance amount.
 ![image info](./images/claim.png)
-# Installing dependencies

-Run `npm install` to install all dependencies.

-# Testing
-Run `ganache-cli` to first have ganache running
-Run `npm test` to execute the test suite.